 The Vox Aurea choir from Jyväskylä, Finland, consists of 55 singers aged 11 to 18.
 The singers are selected to the choir through auditions.
 Many of the choir members are pupils of extended music curricular classes at school.
 Established 50 years ago, Vox Aurea has sustained its high level as one of the top choirs in Finland.
 The choir has been awarded prizes in various national and international choir competitions and festivals and it has made several recordings.
 The choir is known for its bright sound and lively performances.
 Vox Aurea choir is conducted by Sanna Salminen who took the lead in 2009.
 The voice trainer of the choir is Meritta Lautamäki.

 The repertoire of Vox Aurea consists mostly of traditional and modern choral art music and traditional music of different cultures.
 The choir has also specialized in performing compositions of its previous conductor, Pekka Kostiainen.
 Experimental attitude towards a holistic expression, as well as a warm team spirit, are core parts of the choir’s identity.

 Co-operation with high-level youth choirs from different countries forms an essential part of the activity of Vox Aurea.
 Sharing music and experiences with friends from all over the world creates understanding, bonding and trust that empower children and adolescents in building the future.
-The spring of 2019 will take Vox Aurea to a concert tour into three European countries, whereafter the choir will host guest choirs from Jaroslavl (Russia) and San Fransisco (USA).
+The spring of 2019, for instance, took Vox Aurea to a concert tour into three European countries, whereafter the choir hosted guest choirs from Jaroslavl (Russia) and San Fransisco (USA).

 Photo: Don Fogg